X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Introduction

-As evidenced in recent papers \cite{xLSTM_stock, xLSTM_time, xLSTM_mixer, TiRex}, xLSTM excels in time-series forecasting across a wide range of application areas.
-Although xLSTM has demonstrated strong performance in capturing long-range dependencies, its potential in the field of vehicle trajectory prediction remains underexplored. xLSTM offers architectural improvements that allow for richer memory representations than LSTMs and enhanced temporal abstraction, which are particularly beneficial for understanding vehicle interactions over extended time frames and forecasting the future motion of the target vehicle.
-Our work leverages the strengths of xLSTM as an encoder to present a novel trajectory prediction architecture, X-TRAJ.
+Recent studies \cite{xLSTM_stock, xLSTM_time, xLSTM_mixer, TiRex} demonstrate the effectiveness of xLSTM in time series forecasting across diverse domains.
+However, its potential in the field of vehicle trajectory prediction remains underexplored.
+Richer memory representations and enhanced temporal abstraction make xLSTM well-suited for capturing complex vehicle interactions over extended time frames.
+Our work leverages the strengths of xLSTM as an encoder to present a highway trajectory prediction architecture, X-TRAJ.

-To generate more realistic and physically consistent trajectories, the proposed framework integrates a physics-based kinematic model into the xLSTM-based trajectory prediction architecture.
-While learning-based models achieve high prediction accuracy by effectively recognizing motion patterns from data, they often disregard the physical laws governing vehicle dynamics and sometimes result in trajectories that are statistically plausible but physically infeasible, such as abrupt turns or unrealistically rapid accelerations \cite{dkm}.
-In contrast, purely physics-based models strictly adhere to kinematic laws but often lack the flexibility to represent the complex, context-dependent behavior observed in real traffic \cite{physics}.
-Explicitly incorporating vehicle dynamics into the data-driven learning process, the proposed hybrid models, termed X-TRACK (eXtended LSTM for TRAjectory prediction Constraint by Kinematics), leverage the strengths of both paradigms, generating trajectories that are not only accurate but also physically consistent with real-world vehicular motion.
+To ensure realistic and physically consistent trajectory predictions, the proposed framework integrates a physics-based kinematic model into the xLSTM-based architecture.
+While learning-based models achieve high accuracy by modeling motion patterns solely from data, they may produce physically implausible trajectories, such as abrupt turns or unrealistic accelerations \cite{dkm}.
+In contrast, purely physics-based models strictly adhere to kinematic laws but often lack the flexibility to represent complex traffic behavior \cite{physics}.
+Explicitly incorporating vehicle dynamics into the data-driven learning process, the proposed hybrid framework, termed X-TRACK (eXtended LSTM for TRAjectory prediction Constraint by Kinematics), leverages the strengths of both paradigms, generating trajectories that are accurate and physically consistent with real-world vehicular motion.

-The main contributions are as follows: \begin{itemize} \item A novel trajectory prediction framework that leverages xLSTMs' ability to model long-range temporal dependencies for predicting trajectories on highways. \item Investigation of the benefits and drawbacks of using sLSTM and mLSTM for encoding and decoding purposes with respect to the trajectory prediction task. \item Integration of a physics-based kinematic layer into an xLSTM-based prediction framework to predict trajectories in accordance with the vehicle dynamics. \item Performance evaluation on publicly available highD and NGSIM datasets. \end{itemize}
+The main contributions are as follows: \begin{itemize} \item A novel trajectory prediction framework that leverages xLSTM's ability to model long-range temporal dependencies for predicting trajectories on highways. \item Integration of a physics-based kinematic layer into an xLSTM-based prediction framework to predict trajectories in accordance with the vehicle dynamics. \item Evaluation of xLSTM variants for encoding and decoding purposes with respect to the trajectory prediction task. \item Performance evaluation on the publicly available highway datasets, highD and NGSIM. \end{itemize}